How to build a RIA?

 Advantages for the editor

-It is delivered of all the tasks of distribution, it is enough for him to put the last version of the application on line.
+It is freed of all the tasks of distribution, he can update the software just by putting the new version on line.

-Possibly it can supplement its incomes by adding publicities in the interface, which will be put in day in real time.
+Possibly it can supplement its incomes by adding advertisements in the interface.

 Advantages for the user

-No installation is necessary, except the framework, which will be common
+No installation is necessary, except maybe the framework.

-last version.
-He uses the software on any station (except if its data are
+He has always the last version.
+He uses the software on any station, desktop or mobile (except if its data are saved locally).

-saved locally).
-It does not fear viruses or material breakdowns.
+He does not fear viruses or hardware failures.

 The asynchronous mode consists to launch operations and to return the hand